 The barrier should consist of a vertical and horizontal framework of scaffold tubing which is adequately braced to resist impacts.
-The vertical scaffold tubes need to be placed at a distance not exceeding 3m apart and driven securely into the ground for a minimum depth of 0.6m.
-Care should be taken when locating the vertical poles to avoid underground services and, in the case of the bracing poles, also to avoid any structural roots.
-The weldmesh or Heras panels need to be a minimum 2.0m tall and are securely attached to the scaffold framework with wire or scaffold clamps.
+The vertical scaffold tubes need to be placed at a distance not exceeding 3m apart.
+The weldmesh or Heras panels need to be 2.3m tall and are securely attached to the scaffold framework with wire or scaffold clamps.
 The wire or scaffold clamps should be secured on the inside of the barrier to avoid easy dismantling.
-Panels on rubber or concrete feet are not resistant to impact and should
+Panels on rubber or concrete feet are not resistant to impact and should not be used.